Seal Criminal Records – Expunge Criminal Records

 When the Pinellas County Circuit Court grants a petition to seal criminal records, a certified copy of that court order is sent to the following governmental agencies directing them to immediately remove from public view or physically destroy their records:

-With limited exception, you may thereafter truthfully state that you were never arrested, charged, or accused of a crime.
+With a few limited exceptions, you may thereafter truthfully state that you were never arrested, charged, or accused of a crime.
 In the eyes of the law, the entire incident never occurred.
 In most respects, a sealing or expungement restores you to the status you occupied before being arrested or charged.
 It makes all of the official federal, state and local government information about your case non-existent to inquiring members of the public, licensing authorities, landlords, and employers running background checks.

 Although the Florida Legislature values the public’s right to open information about criminal cases, it also recognizes the importance of providing individuals (who were not adjudicated guilty) with the opportunity to move on with their life.
 The sealing or expungement of their criminal records frees them from the stigma of their arrest and can be instrumental in facilitating rehabilitation and a law abiding life.
 As one court wrote: “The policy of public access to old records must be weighed against the long-standing public policy of providing a second chance to criminal defendants who have not been adjudicated guilty.”
 State v.
 D.H.W., 686 So.2d 1331, 1334 (Fla.1996).